Muhammad al-'Arifi: Social media popularity

 He said that Syria jihad is incumbent and did apologia for al-Nusra, visiting the Imam Muhammad ibn Abd al-Wahhab Mosque in Qatar.

-In July 2015, Al-Arafe wrote a critique on Facebook of the Egyptian Ramadan TV series Jewish Quarter, complaining that it showed Jews in a positive light, when in reality Jews were terrible people.
-It was picked up by Arabic media.

-Al-Arefe had a discussion with Saudi Deputy crown prince Mohammad bin Salman Al Saud and then tweeted and posted a photo of them smiling together.
+Al-Arifi had a discussion with Saudi Deputy crown prince Mohammad bin Salman Al Saud (MBS)and then tweeted and posted a photo of them smiling together.
 The discussion was held on the same day as Saudi Vision 2030 began.
-He asked God to bless Prince Mohammad and posted his thanks. al-Arefe met with Prince Mohamed bin Salman again and talked with him and posted the photo of them smiling together on Twitter.
-They talked about the futures of the Islamic world and of the Kingdom (of Saudi Arabia).
+He asked God to bless MBS and posted his thanks.
+Al-Arifi met with MBS again and talked with him and posted the photo of them smiling together on Twitter.
+They talked about the future of the Islamic world and of the Kingdom (of Saudi Arabia).

-King Saud University employs Al-Arefe.
+King Saud University employs Al-Arifi.

-Arifi on Twitter vowed for Russia and Assad to be defeated over the Battle of Aleppo.

-Condolences over the death of the son of Salman al-Ouda and his wife were given on Twitter by Mohamad al-Arefe.

-Abdul Razzaq al-Mahdi, Nabil Al-Awadi, Tariq Abdelhaleem, and Hani al-Sibai who are linked to Al-Qaeda, in addition to others like Adnan al-Aroor, Abd Al-Aziz Al-Fawzan, Mohamad al-Arefe, Abdul Rahman Al-Sudais, Abdul-Aziz ibn Abdullah Al Shaykh and others were included on a death list by ISIS.

-Al-Arefe's Twitter account was suspended in 2018.
-Since that time he was rarely seen in public.
-In February 2021 it was reported that al-Arefe is under watch by Saudi government authorities and that his moves and actions are being followed using spy devices and a tracking knee band.
+Al-Arifi's Twitter account was suspended in 2018.
+In February 2021 it was reported that Al-Arifi was under watch by Saudi government authorities and that his moves and actions were being followed using spy devices and a tracking knee band.

-The 2013 Egyptian coup d'état

-In July 2013, Al-Arefe was detained by the Saudi authorities for using YouTube to criticize the military coup d'état in Egypt, an ally of Saudi Arabia.
-It was speculated that the arrest was in response to a complaint filed by the Egyptian Ministry of Foreign Affairs to its Saudi counterpart.
-The complaint claimed that Al-Arefe was intervening in Egyptian domestic affairs.
-Before his release, he signed a pledge not to interfere in Egyptian affairs and was released afterwards but placed under house arrest.
-He was also banned from traveling to Doha, where he was scheduled to deliver a religious lecture there.
-The Saudi authorities never announced the reason behind Al-Arefe's arrest.